pedropbazzo/bdsm-fetish-PoS-master/README.md

 About 200 blocks are mined via staking every 24 hours.

-2 percent interest eacy year
+2 percent interest a year.

 ------